Grand Emporium

 The Grand Emporium (正弘城) is a complex with two skyscrapers and a shopping mall in Jinshui District, Zhengzhou, China.
 The mall was opened on 7 December 2018.

 Features

 The complex has two towers, both have a height of 185 m with 39 levels.
 The north tower serves as a service apartment while the south tower (Zhenghong Center) is an office building.
 The mall is in the podium building.

 There is a CGV cinema with an IMAX hall on the L6 level of the mall.

 Traffic

-The complex is accessible from Dongfenglu station on Zhengzhou Metro Line 2.
+The complex is accessible from Dongfenglu station on Zhengzhou Metro Line 2 and Line 8.